braheezy/underfire/README.md

 I did it twice, choose one.

-The Zig is faster I think and produces a smaller binary.
+The Zig is faster I think and produces a smaller binary, probably cause it uses shared libraries.

 ### Go